I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 You can also purchase self-blanching cultivars if you want to avoid this step.
 You’ll probably still want to tie the heads of the celery stalks together to support blanching.

-For more information on appropriate blanching, check your seed packet.
+For more information on appropriate blanching, read our full guide.
 Or, if you prefer full-blooded, bitter celery, don’t blanch it at all.

 Keep your celery fertilized in its second, third, and fourth months by adding a tablespoon of 5-10-10 fertilizer to a tamped-down area dug about 3 inches away from the plant.